Medicare 2023 Open Enrollment & Important Dates

 To apply online for Medicare, you’ll need to visit the Social Security Administration (SSA) website and create a my Social Security account.
 From there you’ll be able to find available savings and apply for benefits.

-For those that prefer in-person assistance, the Social Security Administration will help you enroll in Medicare at a local office (Note: The SSA suspended in-person appointments in response to the COVID-19 pandemic in March 2020 and will update the public when in-person appointments resume).
+For those that prefer in-person assistance, the Social Security Administration will help you enroll in Medicare at a local office (Note: As of April 7th, 2022 the SSA has resumed in-person appointments in regards to the COVID-19 pandemic, including for people without an appointment.)

 Over the phone